Revised February 20, 2023

 A4: The hydrogen PTC qualifies for direct pay.
 Unlike most energy credits, this is the case even if the owner of the hydrogen facility is not tax-exempt.
 However, if a taxpayer elects the ITC for its hydrogen facility, direct pay is not available.
 This is because an ITC for hydrogen is governed by section 48, and section 48 energy property only qualifies for direct pay if it is owned by a tax-exempt entity.

-Q5: Can a hydrogen production plant qualify for the section 45D tax credit for advanced manufacturers tax credit, be powered by a solar or wind project that qualifies for the ITC or the PTC and the hydrogen produced qualify for a PTC of $3 per kilogram (i.e., can all three credits be “stacked”)?
+Q5: Can a hydrogen production plant qualify for the advanced project credit in section 48C, be powered by a solar or wind project that qualifies for the ITC or the PTC and the hydrogen produced qualify for a PTC of $3 per kilogram (i.e., can all three credits be “stacked”)?

 Q6: Is there a periodic inflation adjustment for the hydrogen PTC?